 Evaporative coolers and refrigerant air conditioners use different processes to cool down the home.
 While evaporative coolers evaporate water to help take the heat off, a refrigerant split system uses a refrigerant gas to cool down the home as well as two compartments that replace the hot air inside the room with cooler air from outside.

 While the running costs for a refrigerant air conditioner are much more expensive, evaporative cooling is not suitable for those in high humidity areas.

 How do split system air conditioners work?

 A reverse cycle air conditioner is a similar alternative which still uses the same process using inside and outdoor components, except it has a condenser added to the inside unit.
-Refrigerant split system air conditioners and reverse are conditioners are both said to be pretty compact, quiet and efficient to operate.
-But this is only worth considering if you need a heating unit as it can both cool down and warm up a room.
+Refrigerant split system air conditioners and reverse cycle units are both compact, quiet and efficient to operate, but are only worth considering if you need a heating unit, as it can both cool down and warm up a room.